L-g00438909/pands-project/README.md

 ###    1. Import libraries:

-[Pandas]('https://pandas.pydata.org/docs/user_guide/10min.html') is a python library for data manipulation and analysis built on top of Numpy.It is used for the dataFrame datastructure.A dataframe is a 2D labelled data structure with columns of different data types, similar to a spreadsheet where each column represents a variable and each row represents an observation.
+[Pandas]('https://pandas.pydata.org/docs/user_guide/10min.html') is a python library for data manipulation and analysis built on top of Numpy.It is used for the dataFrame datastructure.
+A dataframe is a 2D labelled data structure with columns of different data types, similar to a spreadsheet where each column represents a variable and each row represents an observation.

 [Numpy]('https://numpy.org/doc/stable/user/whatisnumpy.html') is a powerful library for the numerical computing of Python.